Unboxed-Software/solana-course/content/program-security.md

 ### General account validation

 In addition to checking the signers and owners of accounts, it's important to ensure that the provided accounts are what your code expects them to be.
-For example, you would want to validate that a provided PDA account's address can be rederived with the expected seeds.
+For example, you would want to validate that a provided PDA account's address can be derived with the expected seeds.
 This ensures that it is the account you expect it to be.

-In the note-taking app example, that would mean ensuring that you can rederive a matching PDA using the `initializer` and `title` as seeds (that's what we're assuming was used when creating the note).
+In the note-taking app example, that would mean ensuring that you can derive a matching PDA using the `initializer` and `title` as seeds (that's what we're assuming was used when creating the note).
 That way a user couldn't accidentally pass in a PDA account for the wrong note or, more importantly, that the user isn't passing in a PDA account that represents somebody else's note entirely.

 ```rust
 let (pda, bump_seed) = Pubkey::find_program_address(&[initializer.key.as_ref(), title.as_bytes().as_ref(),], program_id);